dcardosomr-cmd/Google_ADS_analysis/README.md

 ## Are we improving over time?

-**Yes — but the reason matters.**
+**Yes, but the reason matters.**

 2024 had the highest campaign count and the highest click volume of any year in the dataset.
 It also had the worst ROAS.
 More campaigns and more clicks produced no improvement in revenue.
 The account was spreading budget across campaign types that do not convert.

 2025 reversed this by reducing the number of active campaigns and concentrating budget into what actually works.
 Revenue improved while spend remained similar.
 This is the correct direction.

-> **The lesson:** campaign count and click volume are vanity metrics in this account.
-Revenue per euro spent is the only metric that matters.
+> Nº of Clicks and Conversions are important but Revenue per euro spent is the most important metric.

 ---